Sage-Bionetworks/BridgeDocs/_articles/ios.md

 ---

 <div class="ui positive message">
-<p>We support iOS development with three frameworks: BridgeSDK, BridgeAppSDK, and CMSSupport, as well as our own forks of Apple's open-source ResearchKit and AppCore frameworks.</p>
+<p>We support iOS development with three frameworks: BridgeSDK, BridgeApp, and Research.</p>

 <p>The relevant Github repos are:</p>